 Some metadata is readily apparent.
 The date and time that an email message was sent, who it was sent to, and who sent it, for example, will be shown whenever the email is displayed or printed.
 Some metadata, for example the last printed date of a Word document, is "hidden" in the sense that it is less well known, only displayed if you tap on certain options, and not so easy to print.

-In addition to those three date/time tags there is, if the device has a GPS sensor and geo-tagging is switched on, GPSDateStamp and GPSTimeStamp which contain the GMT date and time of the GPS satellite signal used for the last GPS fix before the photo was taken.
+In addition to DateTaken there is, if the device has a GPS sensor and geo-tagging is switched on, GPSDateStamp and GPSTimeStamp will contain the GMT date and time of the GPS satellite signal used for the last GPS fix before the photo was taken.
 In order to save battery life, if a phone detects that it is stationary (because two consecutive GPS fixes are the same) it will generally stop doing GPS fixes for a period unless and until it detects significant movement (the device can tell when it has started to move from the accelerometer).
-Consequently at the time a photo is taken the time of the last GPS fix may have been many seconds, or even minutes, before the time the photo was taken but GPSDateStamp/GPSTimeStamp can, nevertheless, provide useful confirmation that the device's internal clock, which is used when writing DateTimeOriginal/DateTimeDigitized/DateTime, is not wildly wrong.
+Consequently at the time a photo is taken the time of the last GPS fix may have been many seconds, or even minutes, ago but GPSDateStamp/GPSTimeStamp can, nevertheless, provide useful confirmation that the device's internal clock, which is used when writing DateTaken is not wildly wrong.

 There are other GPS tags present when geo-tagging is switched on.
 GPSLatitude (together with GPSLatitudeRef showing either North or South) and GPSLongitude (together with GPSLongitudeRef showing either East or West) will show the approximate location of the camera at the time the photo was taken.
 The accuracy of the GPS position varies (buildings and terrain may interfere with GPS satellite signals) and there is actually an additional GPS tag which gives an estimate of the degree of horizontal inaccuracy (in metres) - GPSHPositioningError.